 Where can I fish for Atlantic Salmon in Ontario?

-In all areas of the province, where an Atlantic Salmon catch limit of 1 exists for residents with a valid sport fishing licence, this counts towards the aggregate catch/possession limit of 5 for salmon/trout (see page 7 of the Ontario Fishing Regulations Summary).
-Residents with a valid conservation fishing licence may never retain Atlantic Salmon (with one exception in Fisheries Management Zone 11).
-Additionally, there is a provincial possession limit of one Atlantic Salmon, meaning that even if a licence holder is fishing in multiple Zones, they can only have one Atlantic Salmon in their possession (including storage).
+In all areas of the province, where an Atlantic Salmon catch limit of 1 exists for residents with a valid sport fishing licence, this counts towards the aggregate catch/possession limit of 5 for salmon/trout (see page 10 of the Ontario Fishing Regulations Summary).
+Residents with a valid conservation fishing licence may never retain Atlantic Salmon (with one exception in Fisheries Management Zone (FMZ) 11).
+Additionally, there is a provincial possession limit of one Atlantic Salmon, meaning that even if a licence holder is fishing in multiple Zones, they can only have one Atlantic Salmon in their possession (including storage; see page 13 of the Ontario Fishing Regulations Summary).
 Always make sure you understand and follow all the regulations in the Ontario Fishing Regulations Summary.

 If you’ve caught an Atlantic Salmon in Lake Ontario or its tributaries, please let us know!
 As citizen scientists, anglers provide important information on catch locations of these fish – biologists cannot effectively monitor Lake Ontario’s tributaries along their entire length, and Atlantic Salmon may be mixed in with other migratory salmonids.
 Note if the fish has been fin clipped – adipose, pectoral, pelvic, or caudal.
 These may help us determine stocking origin and recapture rates.